holisticnetworking/title-to-terms/readme.txt

 		~ using WP-style function notes
 		~ designed to work with both WP and WPMU
-		~ lowerNoPunc function now removes posessive 's from words
+		~ lowerNoPunc function now removes posessive 's from words ~ addresses issue where tags are created even if they're not added to the post

 == Acknowledgements ==